Kemsekov/Adam-Optimizer-C-/README.md

 As you can see, when we hit a grow in error function, the descent undo step and decrease descentRate, so we are guaranteed to hit a local minima!

 It still is very important to define a good error function and init variables.

+Oh, yes, btw I've good a working feed-forward neural network implementation here too...

+In plans I would like to combine these two things to, for example, finding a general solution to any differential equation, but it is only in plans.

+Check out Playground examples.